Pearl River Delta Metropolitan Region intercity railway: Guangzhao ICR

 The Guangzhao Intercity Railway or Fozhao Urban Railway is a 16 station long regional rapid railway line.
 It connects Guangzhou to Zhaoqing, via Foshan.
 Operation began on 30 March 2016.
 On 23 January 2024, operation of Guangzhao ICR has transferred from CR Guangzhou to Guangdong Intercity company.

+Palian ICR

+The Pazhou-Lianhuashan Intercity Railway, as the project name is the "Pazhou Branch Line of the Guangzhou-Shenzhen Intercity Railway," branches off from Pazhou Station on the Guangzhou East Ring intercity railway and connects to Lianhuashan Station on the Guangzhou-Huizhou Intercity Railway.
+It opened on 29 September 2025.